arti4ikmin/Artis_ContextMenu_Tools/README.md

 - More extension change options
 - somehow reduce the additional libs required for the dll to function
 - Add QR code when uploading to tmp files
+- Secure delete file (to prevent from restoring)